 Big Data and Big Data analytics has come a long way in recent years, and 2017 is promising even greater interest and opportunity.
-With the Internet of Things playing a significant role in the expansion of Big Data along with cloud tools and services providing greater access, storage and usage possibilities, the experts believe Big Data will play a role in encouraging the development of augmented reality products that use collected information to influence our behaviors, the power of deep learning will move from theory to reality, and businesses will continue attempts to better integrate Big Data into operations while preserving, if not bolstering, security.
+With the Internet of Things playing a significant role in the expansion of Big Data along with cloud tools, chatbots and SaaS services providing greater access, storage and usage possibilities, the experts believe Big Data will play a role in encouraging the development of augmented reality products that use collected information to influence our behaviors, the power of deep learning will move from theory to reality, and businesses will continue attempts to better integrate Big Data into operations while preserving, if not bolstering, security.

 More to Deep Learning?